dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 ---
 title: ".NET MAUI Graphics: Blend modes"
-description: "The .NET MAUI 2D graphics library enables different compositing operations to be specified with the BlendMode property." ms.date: 07/30/2021
+description: "The .NET MAUI 2D graphics library enables different compositing operations to be specified by the BlendMode property." ms.date: 07/30/2021
 ---

 # .NET MAUI Graphics: Blend modes

-The .NET Multi-platform App UI (MAUI) library supports compositing operations for graphical objects, via the `ICanvas.BlendMode` property.
+The .NET Multi-platform App UI (MAUI) library enables different compositing operations for graphical objects to be specified by the `ICanvas.BlendMode` property.
 This property determines what happens when a graphical object (called the *source*), is rendered on top of an existing graphical object (called the *destination*).
 By default, the last drawn object obscures the objects drawn underneath it:

 :::image type="content" source="blendmodes-images/normal.png" alt-text="Screenshot of a three colored circles, using the normal blend mode.":::

 In this example, the cyan circle is drawn first, followed by the magenta circle, then the yellow circle.
 Each circle obscures the circle drawn underneath it.
-This only occurs because the default blend mode is `Normal`, which means that the source is drawn over the destination.
+This occurs because the default blend mode is `Normal`, which means that the source is drawn over the destination.
 However, it's possible to specify a different blend mode for a different result.
 For example, if you specify `DestinationOver`, then in the area where the source and destination intersect, the destination is drawn over the source.

 The 28 members of the `BlendMode` enumeration can be divided into three categories: